I'll Fly Away: The Chuck Wagon Gang

 In 2017, the Chuck Wagon Gang's recording of "I'll Fly Away" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 The Kossoy Sisters

 In 1956, the Kossoy Sisters included "I'll Fly Away" on the album, Bowling Green, which featured instrumental backing by Erik Darling.
 The Kossoys, twin sisters Irene Saletan and Ellen Christenson, practiced close harmony singing, which is exemplified on this track.
 Their recording was introduced to a wider audience when it was included in the 2000 Coen Brothers film, O Brother, Where Art Thou?.

 George Jones

 George Jones recorded an energetic version on his classic 1965 gospel LP Old Brush Arbors.

 The Stanley Brothers

 The Stanley brothers released a version in 1966 with Ralph Stanley later releasing a solo version on his Shine On album on Rebel Records in 2005.

+Charley Pride

+Charley Pride included the song on the 1971 album Did You Think to Pray which peaked at number 1 on Billboards country album chart.

 Bob Marley and the Wailers

 Bob Marley adapted a reggae version in 1973 and recorded it with the Wailers as part of his Rastaman Chant.